Jonathan Davidson, an audio mastering engineer, sits in his studio surrounded by analogue mastering hardware.

 Jonathan Davidson

-I’m a mastering engineer in based in California, USA, and I’m passionate about helping people elevate their music.
+I’m a regional-Emmy nominated mixing and mastering engineer based in California, and I’m passionate about helping people elevate their music.

 My Philosophy and Process

-After careful listening to your music and the references you share with me, I shape the music with some of the best mastering hardware in the business.
+After listening to your music and references, I sculpt the sound with some of the best mastering hardware available.

 My chain begins with Lynx Aurora (n) converters, which are famous for pristine, transparent conversion.

-Next comes the Neve Master Bus Transformer—one of the last works of genius that Rupert Neve helped design.
+Next comes the Neve Master Bus Transformer.
 Its Super Silk circuit creates harmonics that add top-end sheen and low-end weight.
-It also excels at widening the stereo image.
+It also excels at widening the stereo image and gently controlling dynamics with its optical compressor and zener diode limiter.

 Then, the signal hits the Manley Massive Passive EQ.
 This monster of tubes and transformers makes a track sound better just by turning it on.
-From there, subtle adjustments are usually enough to balance a track.
-But this EQ can be cranked beyond the pale of sanity without stirring up harshness or artifacts.
+From there, subtle adjustments are often enough to balance a track.
+But this EQ can be pushed to extremes without stirring up harshness or artifacts.

 Finally, the music reaches the Manley Variable Mu.
 There’s a reason why this unit can be found in most high-end mixing and mastering studios.
 It’s simply a magic box.
-Its gentle, warm compression soothes harshness, brings out subtle details, and adds punch and snap to transients.
+Its gentle, warm compression soothes harshness, brings out subtle details, adds punch and snap to transients, and glues the track together in a most musical way.
 Manley estimates that the majority of professionally mastered music worldwide has passed through a Variable Mu.

 After hardware has done the heavy lifting, I use a handful of premium plugins to finish the process.